barsanuphe/librariansync/README.md

 This is made of two parts:

+- *librarian.py*:
-- *librarian.py*, which can import ebooks, rename them from metadata, convert them to mobi, and sync with a Kindle Paperwhite.
+    which can import ebooks, rename them from metadata, convert them to mobi, and sync with a Kindle Paperwhite.
+    It can also perform basic search and add and remove tags.

+- *Librarian Sync*:
-- *Librarian Sync*, which is run on the Kindle, to build automatically the collections created with librarian.py.
+    runs on the Kindle, and can automatically build the collections based on the tags added with librarian.py.

-*librarian.py *uses several special folders, as specified in the configuration file:

-- *library_root*: where all ebooks are kept.
-More specifically, it will be divided in subfolders:
-    - **import**: temporary place to dump ebooks before they are imported into the library proper
-    - **imported**: when an ebook is imported (and renamed), a copy of the original is optionnally placed here.
-    - **kindle**: a mirror of the library, with all epubs converted into mobis.
-This is what will be synced with the Kindle.
-    - **library**: where all imported ebooks are safely kept.
-- *kindle_root*: where the Kindle is mounted when it is connected by USB.
-This may depend on your Linux distribution.
-- *scrape_root*: if you have ebooks lying around on a drive at random, for example, scraping it will copy them all into the import subfolder.

 librarian